basho/basho_docs/source/riakcs/tutorials/quick-start-riak-cs/index.md

 We can create the admin user with the following `curl` command:

+To create an admin user, we need to grant permission to create new users to the "anonymous" user.
+This configuration setting is only required on a single Riak CS node.

+Add this entry to
+`/etc/riak-cs/app.config` immediately before the `{moss_ip, ...}`
+entry:

+    {anonymous_user_creation, true},

+Then run `riak-cs restart` to put the new config setting into effect.

+We can create the admin user with the following `curl` command, on the same Riak CS machine where the `anonymous_user_creation` configuration option was enabled:

 ```bash
 curl -H 'Content-Type: application/json' \
   -X POST http://localhost:8080/riak-cs/user \